vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 ### Can I clone a VM with a vTPM?

 Yes.
-On VMware vSphere 6.7 and 7, cloning a virtual machines makes an exact replica of the virtual machine and vTPM.
+On VMware vSphere 6.7 and 7, cloning a virtual machine makes an exact replica of the virtual machine and vTPM.
 VMware vSphere 8 introduces choices about what to do with the vTPM, so that different use cases can be handled well.
 It offers to either copy or replace the TPM.
 If you remove or replace the vTPM device on a Windows 11 VM using features like Windows BitLocker or Windows Hello, these features will cease functioning, and you may lose access to the Windows operating system or data if you are without the appropriate recovery options.

 ### Isn’t cloning a vTPM a bad idea?

 There are many use cases for an exact copy of the original VM, including recovery from application upgrades, testing, backups, snapshot avoidance, and other forms of resilience.
 An exact copy of a VM has always been what is delivered with cloning.
-Changing that behavior outright would impact many organizations' workflows, hence why VMware vSphere 8 offers a choice.
+Changing that behavior outright would impact many organizations' workflows, which is why VMware vSphere 8 offers a choice.

 ### What is the configuration parameter to control the default behavior of vTPM cloning?